ALASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • Name of the presiding judge (for divorce or marriage records)

-Members of the public may also be required to provide a copy of a valid government-issued picture I.D along with a signature.
+Members of the public may also be required to provide a copy of a valid government-issued picture I.D. along with a signature.

 How Do I Obtain Alaska Vital Records?

-The Alaska Department of Health and Social Services’ (ADHSS) Health Analytics and Vital Records Division is responsible for maintaining vital records in the state.
-Requests for vital records can be made online, by mail, or in-person at the local county health departments.
+The Alaska Department of Health and Social Services (ADHSS) Health Analytics and Vital Records Division is responsible for maintaining vital records in the state.
+Requests for vital records can be made online, by mail, or in person at the local county health departments.

 The first step to obtaining a vital record in Alaska is completing the proper vital records request form.
 Parties must also pay the search and copy costs.
 Restricted records require requesters to provide legitimate identification before obtaining the record.

-Publicly available vital records are also managed and disseminated by some third-party aggregate sites.
-These sites are generally not limited by geographical record availability and may serve as a reliable jump-off point when researching specific or multiple records.
+Publicly available vital records are managed and disseminated by some third-party aggregate sites.
+These sites are generally not limited by geographical record availability and may serve as a convenient jump-off point when researching specific or multiple records.
 However, third-party sites are not government-sponsored.
 As such, record availability may differ from official channels.
-To find a record using the search engines on third party sites, the requesting party will be required to provide:
+To find a record using the search engines on third-party sites, the requesting party will be required to provide:

-• The location of the record in question including the city, county, or state where the case was filed.
+• The location of the record in question, including the city, county, or state where the case was filed.

-• The name of someone involved providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile.

 Requesters can use certified copies of vital records to establish the identity of the named registrant, while they cannot use informational documents for official identification.
-In addition, certified copies are often used for legal and business purposes, such as applying for a driver’s license or passport.
-Informational copies cannot be used for legal verifications and typically include a stamp across the face saying, “Informational, not a valid document.”
+In addition, certified copies are often used for legal and business purposes, such as applying for a driver's license or passport.
+Informational copies cannot be used for legal verifications and typically include a stamp across the face saying, "Informational, not a valid document".

 Are Alaska Marriage Records Public Information?